PredictionIO/PredictionIO-Docs/source/quickstart/quickstart-php.rst

         }
     ?>

-And execute it to generate user, item and random view actions.
+And execute it to generate users, items and random view actions.

 .. code-block:: console